Department of Forensic Science

-This course will provide an advanced comprehensive review of contemporary techniques for the identification, collection, preservation, and evaluation of evidence found at the crime scene.
-The assistance of different items of physical evidence in the reconstruction of a crime will be studied.
+Students are provided an advanced comprehensive review of contemporary techniques for the identification, collection, preservation, and evaluation of evidence found at the crime scene.
+The assistance of different items of physical evidence in the reconstruction of a crime are studied.
 The course includes the application of CSI theory in various applied scenarios.
-Concepts of physical evidence, evidence collection, quality assurance, and chain custody procedures in forensic analysis will also be covered.
-Four-hour laboratory.
+Concepts of physical evidence, evidence collection, quality assurance, and chain custody procedures in forensic analysis are also covered.

 FORS 5333.
 Forensic Anthropology.
 3 Hours.

-This course will address theories, methodologies and applications of forensic anthropology.
-It covers advanced human osteology and includes hands-on training with skeletal remains.
+Students address theories, methodologies, and applications of forensic anthropology.
+The course covers advanced human osteology and includes hands-on training with skeletal remains.
 Students learn and apply the methods used to construct a human biological profile, which includes the determination of sex, age, and race based on skeletal features.
-The processes of human decomposition, and the identification of skeletal pathologies and trauma will also be introduced.
+The processes of human decomposition, and the identification of skeletal pathologies and trauma are also introduced.
 Three-hour laboratory.

 FORS 5337.
 Fundamentals of Criminalistics.
 3 Hours.